OfirGavish/Group-Tree-Membership-Visualizer/SETUP_GUIDE.md

 ## 🎉 Success!

 Once everything is working, you should have:
-- ✅ A fully functional group membership visualizer
+- ✅ A fully functional group membership visualizer with **MSAL authentication**
+- ✅ **Single Page Application** with PKCE security (no client secrets)
+- ✅ **Delegated permissions** that respect user's existing access
 - ✅ Beautiful tree visualizations of your organization
-- ✅ User and group search capabilities
+- ✅ User, group, and device search capabilities
-- ✅ Real-time data from Microsoft Graph
+- ✅ Real-time data from Microsoft Graph API
-- ✅ Secure authentication for your users
+- ✅ Secure **client-side authentication** for your users

+**Key Benefits of Your MSAL Setup:**
+- 🔐 **Enhanced Security**: PKCE authentication without client secrets
+- 👥 **User-based Access**: Users see only what they're permitted to see
+- ⚡ **Better Performance**: Direct client-side token acquisition
+- 🛠️ **Easier Maintenance**: No client secret rotation required
+- 🏢 **Organizational Security**: Single-tenant restriction

 Enjoy exploring your organization's structure! 🌳